chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 These are the fields that will be in the upload job placed in the queue:

 - **link** - the link to file to download.
 Use to retrieve the file from DropBox.
-- **submission_id** - identifies the submission.
+- **collection_id** - identifies the collection.
 Used to determine the storage location.
 - **dataset_id** - identifies the dataset.
 Used to determine the storage location.
 - **file_name** - the name of the file being downloaded.

-#### Upload Container
+#### Upload/Validation Container

-The upload container is a docker container running on AWS Fargate.
-Fargate provides the on-demand scalability needed to perform the upload without manual intervention.
+The container is an EC2 instance.
 The upload container will be triggered by an AWS Step Function which will manage the starting, stopping, retries, and error handling of the container.

-The container will verify the integrity of the download and upload.
+The container will verify the integrity of the download and upload , and handle file validation.
 It will also change the state of the upload in the upload table as needed.

 The container will poll the upload table for a _Cancel Pending_ status.
 If the _Cancel Pending_ status is set, the